 There are also 5-star hotels all along the river and the Millennium Hilton Bangkok is right next to ICONSIAM for serious shoppers.

 The business district is lined with office blocks and glitzy five-star hotels – rubbing shoulders with the madness that is Patpong.
-I have never stayed here personally, but you’ll be unlikely to go far wrong with established names like the Banyan Tree or The Sukhothai.

 Other Useful Advice When Visiting Bangkok for the First Time